bencyubahiro77/IST-Procure-to-Pay-FE/README.md

 ## License

-This project is part of the IST Procure-to-Pay application suite.
+This project is part of the Procure-to-Pay application suite.

 ## Author